Erasmus+

 Partnerships for Cooperation

-Within the 'Partnerships for Cooperation' sub-programme, there are opportunities for universities to apply for projects with other higher education institutions or with businesses, other organisations or government agencies.
+Within the 'Partnerships for Cooperation' sub-programme, universities can apply for projects with other higher education institutions or with businesses, other organisations or government agencies.

 Partnerships for Cooperation – European Commission website